Transcript: Nutrition Education Mandate Introduced for Doctors

 Doctors think they know nutrition, but studies show that most of them really don’t.
-So what’s the solution?
-Obviously more nutrition training in medical school, but what about for all the docs running around now? “attendance at lifestyle modification and chronic disease management workshops could form an essential component of continuing education for both medical and nursing professionals.”
-Doctors have to get continuing medical education credit anyway, why not mandate a few hours for nutrition?
+The majority overstate their actual knowledge.
+So, what’s the solution?
+Obviously, more nutrition training in medical school, but what about for all the docs running around now? “…[A]ttendance at lifestyle modification and chronic disease management workshops could form an essential component of continuing education for both medical and nursing professionals.”
+Doctors have to get continuing medical education credit anyway; why not mandate a few hours for nutrition?

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.